namespace-ee/react-calendar-timeline/rfcs/row-renderer/index.md

 - get rid of extra of the whole calendar when we move an item
 - add custom layers like unavailable slots, drag and drop into the calendar and gantt.
-- get rid of the top postion of the item be based on the whole calendar part not per row
+- get rid of the top position of the item be based on the whole calendar part not per row
 - enable row virtual scrolling
 - hide implementation details
 - remove plugin system (undocumented)
 - more test coverage
 - inversion of control (solve a lot of issues with examples rather than adding code into the library)
-- maybe? move to faster transofrm posioning instead of absolute positioning which is faster and can be animated
+- maybe? move to faster transform positioning instead of absolute positioning which is faster and can be animated

 # Detailed design